quintel/documentation/docs/main/direct-emissions.md

 :::

 ## Principles
 The direct emissions method determines the emissions in a scenario based on where the emissions actually occur.
+The method generally follows IPCC guidelines for accounting emissions.
 The main principles of the method are:

 * Energetic CO2 emissions are dynamically calculated based on the modelled energy supply and demand flows.
 Most non-energetic CO2 emissions and other greenhouse gas emissions are not dynamically calculated but are given as input for a scenario.
 For more information on on dynamically and statically modelled emissions, go to [this page](co2-main-principles#emission-categories).
 * The dynamically calculated CO2 emissions for a technology are determined based on the difference between incoming CO2 via input carriers and CO2 utilisation, and outgoing CO2 via output carriers and CO2 capture.
 The incoming and outgoing CO2 via input and output carriers is fixed CO2 that is determined based on the emission factor of the carrier.
 See the diagram and calculation example below.
+* Following IPCC guidelines, biogenic CO2 emissions are excluded from the emissions totals.
+Captured biogenic CO2 is included in determining emissions totals.
 * CO2 emissions are allocated to the sector where the emissions actually occur.
 Captured CO2 is deducted from the sector where it is captured.
 This is where the ETM [deviates from IPCC guidelines](#deviation-from-ipcc-guidelines).

 ![](/img/docs/direct_emissions_co2_flows.png)